 "Cool-down area" means an indoor or outdoor area that is blocked from direct sunlight and shielded from other high radiant heat sources and is either open to the air or provided with ventilation or cooling.
 One indicator that blockage is sufficient is when objects do not cast a shadow in the area of blocked sunlight.
+A cool-down area may include an air-conditioned vehicle in locations that do not restrict motor idling.
 A cool-down area does not include a location where:

 - 1. Environmental risk factors defeat the purpose of allowing the body to cool; or - 2.
-Employees are exposed to unsafe or unhealthy conditions; or - 3.
-Employees are deterred or discouraged from accessing or using the cool-down area.
+Employees are exposed to unsafe or unhealthy conditions; or - ${\it 3.} \ Employees \ are \ deterred \ or \ discouraged \ from \ accessing \ or \ using \ the \ cool-down \ area.$